-Kaveh Kavousia*, Leila Ghanbari-Mamana, Anna Meyfourb
+Kaveh Kavousia,*, Leila Ghanbari-Mamana, Anna Meyfourb

 Abstract

 Metaproteomics, the study of all proteins expressed by a microbial community, is revolutionizing clinical diagnostics by providing a deeper understanding of host-microbiome interactions.
 Microbial proteins serve as critical indicators of disease, offering insights into complex pathologies that traditional biomarkers often miss.
-This study explores the potential of gut microbiome metaproteomics for diagnosing pediatric Inflammatory Bowel Disease (IBD), specifically Crohn's Disease (CD) and Ulcerative Colitis (UC).
+This study explores the potential of gut microbiome metaproteomics for diagnosing paediatric Inflammatory Bowel Disease (IBD), specifically Crohn's Disease (CD) and Ulcerative Colitis (UC).
 We demonstrate that microbial protein profiles provide superior diagnostic accuracy compared to conventional methods.
 By applying machine learning algorithms to metaproteomic data, we developed a diagnostic panel capable of distinguishing between CD and UC with high precision.
 This non-invasive approach offers a promising alternative for diagnosing IBD, particularly in children where current procedures can be challenging.
 Our findings highlight the broader significance of omics data, particularly microbiome metaproteome, in modern medicine.
 Metaproteomic analysis not only aids in accurate diagnosis but also paves the way for personalized medicine.
 By understanding the functional changes within the microbiome, clinicians can tailor treatments and improve patient outcomes.
 This study underscores the transformative power of metaproteomics in clinical settings, with potential applications extending beyond IBD to various complex diseases.

 Keywords: Metaproteomics, Complex Diseases, Diagnostic Biomarkers, Gut Microbiome, Machine Learning

-*Corresponding author email address: KKavousi@ut.ac.ir
+*E-mail address: KKavousi@ut.ac.ir

-aLaboratory of Complex Biological systems and Bioinformatics (CBB), Department of Bioinformatics, Institute of Biochemistry and Biophysics (IBB), University of Tehran, Tehran, Iran.
+aLaboratory of Complex Biological systems and Bioinformatics (CBB), Department of Bioinformatics, Institute of Biochemistry and Biophysics, University of Tehran, Tehran, Iran

-bBasic and Molecular Epidemiology of Gastrointestinal Disorders Research Center, Research Institute for Gastroenterology and Liver Diseases, Shahid Beheshti University of Medical Sciences, Tehran, Iran.
+bBasic and Molecular Epidemiology of Gastrointestinal Disorders Research Center, Research Institute for Gastroenterology and Liver Diseases, Shahid Beheshti University of Medical Sciences, Tehran, Iran